 What makes Rosetta Stone unique is that we prepare you to use your new language in the real world.

 So it’s not just about the features, but what you’re able to do because of them.
 That way, you’ll be ready to handle any situation and sound great doing it.

-Like anything worthwhile, there are few shortcuts, but if you combine individual practice in the Rosetta Stone award-winning mobile app and practice with other Spanish language learners in Live Tutoring, you can have absolute control over your learning speed and, ultimately, your long-term progress.
+Like anything worthwhile, there are few shortcuts, but if you combine individual practise in the Rosetta Stone award-winning mobile app and practise with other Spanish language learners in Live Tutoring, you can have absolute control over your learning speed and, ultimately, your long-term progress.

 Common Words in Spanish